Humanitarianism in Africa

 Another method to promote humanitarianism has been through humanitarian intervention.
 This method involves foreign nations or multilateral organizations threatening or using force to prevent or stop violent conflicts.
 Humanitarian intervention does not require the consent of all parties and is more focused on stopping conflict and not long-term nation building.
 An example of humanitarian intervention in Africa was the UN (UNOSOM) and US (UNITAF) missions to Somalia in 1993.
 However, the more prominent method of humanitarianism in Africa has been through UN sanctioned peacekeeping operations.
 These operations insert foreign troops into a post-conflict area in hopes of providing transitional stability.
 Their presence requires the consent of all parties and their ability to use force is usually restricted to self-defense.
 Since 1960, the UN has completed 25 peacekeeping missions in Africa, each unique with varying degrees of success.
 Some examples include ONUC in the Congo, UNAVEM in Angola, and UNAMIR in Rwanda.
-On balance, peacekeeping operations writ large have succeed in achieving their mandate in 66% of cases.
-Their presence has reduced both civilian and military deaths during conflicts and has shortened and prevent conflicts from reemerging.
+On balance, peacekeeping operations writ large have succeeded in achieving their mandate in 66% of cases.
+Their presence has reduced both civilian and military deaths during conflicts and has shortened and prevented conflicts from reemerging.

 Although claiming a desire to alleviate suffering, humanitarianism in Africa has often done the opposite.
 By often embracing a white-man's burden mentality, humanitarian organizations have engaged in a form of neocolonialism in which they maintain control and influence over formal colonies in the name of benevolent development.